DefinitelyNotRandomNickname/AudioSpectrum/README.md

 ![](https://github.com/DefinitelyNotRandomNickname/AudioSpectrum/blob/main/images/3D_scene.gif)

 ### Note
 To run this program on windows you need QtCreator.
-If you are on Linux there is already built version in https://github.com/DefinitelyNotRandomNickname/AudioSpectrum-Built.
+If you are on Linux there is already built version in releases.